rwtechwiki/rwtechwiki.github.io/Movement/turnstore.md

 # Turn-Store
 ![[turnstore_header.gif]]
 ## Description
 Slugcat's turn counter is not incremented by the game when slugcat is not running on the ground.
-This introduces a plethora of ways in which it is possible to delay a [[turnflip]] or [[turnhop]] until significantly later.
+This introduces a plethora of ways in which it is possible to delay a [[turnflip]] or [[turnjump]] until significantly later.

 ## Notes